Chevrolet Cobalt Insurance Rates

 Rates are averaged for all Chevrolet Cobalt models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The next list is a brief summary of the concepts that were illustrated above.
+The next list is a recap of the information covered in the above illustrations.

 Using a rate comparison tool will help you find the best Chevy Cobalt insurance rates, regardless of if you are shopping for Cobalt SS insurance rates or trying to find out how much does a 2006 Chevy Cobalt cost to insure.